5 Types of Shower Curtain Rods: Which Style is Best for You?

 Every shower curtain rod is either tension/adjustable or fixed.
 Let’s figure out what that means before we get into the shapes.

 A fixed shower curtain rod means that it’s not adjustable.
-These usually come in standard sizes of 41in, 60in, and 72in.
-These shower curtain rods are great if you have a standard-sized shower, but they might give you trouble if you have an odd-shaped shower/tub.
+These usually come in the standard sizes of 41in, 60in, and 72in.
+These shower curtain rods are great if you have a standard size shower, but they might give you trouble if you have an odd-shaped shower/tub.

 Now that we’ve covered that basic distinction, let’s dig into all the different shower curtain rod shapes.